 However, Cathay Pacific is capable of keeping their planes on the ground in Hong Kong overnight.
 Presumably they need to generate enough passenger revenue from this flight in order to make it more cost-efficient compared to keeping the A330 parked at Hong Kong Airport overnight.
 But who flies this flight?

-• In terms of connections I can see this working for certain shorthaul destinations, though surely it still leaves too late/arrives too early to be a meaningful connecting flight from Asia or longhaul destinations
+- In terms of connections I can see this working for certain shorthaul destinations, though surely it still leaves too late/arrives too early to be a meaningful connecting flight from Asia or longhaul destinations; most flights even from shorthaul destinations arrive 10:30 PM at the latest

 I’m not sure how many of these seats would be full on one of these flights